DynamicalSystemsGroup/bdp-lib/Lifecycle Research/V1 Update.md

 ## Phase 2 - BDP & Literature Review

+- The next phase is taking the SOW produced prior and also client documentation/academic literature to produce a BDP-spec and the current economic mechanisms + candidate mechanisms
+- As well a project plan can come out of the triage protocol
+- Literature review is transforming the documentation and academic literature into internal documentation as well as the spaces needed for the economics flow
+- Requirements engineering comes up with conceptual requirements which then leads into iterations on the BDP spec

 ![[Pasted image 20250401113147.png]]

 ## Phase 3 - Economics

+- Given a BDP spec and the economic spaces, economic engineering comes up with the requirements and mechanisms agreed upon
+- An empty MSML spec also gets initialized

 ![[Pasted image 20250401113219.png]]

 ## Phase 4 - MSML Concept Spec

+- This is the first canvas that we break out into a separate file, we see all the state up until now on the left hand side
+- Given all the economics and requirements work as well as the current BDP spec and MSML spec we iterate until we have a finalized MSML spec for concept

 ![[Pasted image 20250401113307.png]]